What shows is what sells. — True for marketing a product, true for bringing in traffic to your website.

 Another SEO industry giant, MOZ, in its Pro version include critical elements to find new link opportunities and maximize the effect of the existing ones.
 They do so by providing with proprietary metrics like Page Authority, Domain Authority, and Spam Score for both audit and competition analysis.

 Named with the biggies of SEO tools, Ahrefs’ Site Explorer claims to have the fastest backlink crawler in the industry and the world’s largest index of live backlinks (over 14 trillion links).
 A powerful off-page SEO tool you can trust to get comprehensive and accurate link building insights.
+Know more about Ahrefs with our detailed guide here.

 Remember, there is no one tool that takes the spot of the best off-page SEO tool, as best is subjective.
 What works for others, may not work for you, so choose wisely.
 In fact, it’s perfectly fine to rely on multiple off-page SEO tools for different tasks.